GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 align: center
 name: Offset because of wrong GCS
 ---
 Offset because of wrong GCS.
-Source: ???
+Source: Dan Mahr.
+All rights reserved.
+This content is excluded from our Creative Commons license.
 ```

 __Solution__:

  Redefine the coordinate system, i.e. change the coordinate system but not the coordinates, to one of the following:

-* Try redefining to the WGS84 GCS.
+* Try to redefine to the WGS84 GCS.
-* If your dataset was collected with GPS, try redefining to WGS84.
+* If your dataset was collected with GPS, try redefining it to WGS84.
-* If your dataset was collected with GLONASS, try redefining to PZ-90.
+* If your dataset was collected with GLONASS, try redefining it to PZ-90.
-* If your dataset was collected with Galileo, try redefining to ITRF.
+* If your dataset was collected with Galileo, try redefining it to ITRF.
-* If your dataset is in the USA, try redefining to NAD27, NAD83, or WGS84.
+* If your dataset is in the USA, try redefining it to NAD27, NAD83, or WGS84.
-* If your dataset is in Europe, try redefining to ED50, ETRS89, or WGS84.
+* If your dataset is in Europe, try redefining it to ED50, ETRS89, or WGS84.
-* If your dataset is in Australia, try redefining to GDA94 or GDA2020.
+* If your dataset is in Australia, try redefining it to GDA94 or GDA2020.
 * If your dataset is in China and/or collected with BeiDou, good luck. :weary:

 ## Wrong data results or missing data